SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 #### Tusker Demons

 Towering among the gnolls of a war band, the elephantine tusker demon serves as beast of burden and war machine.
 Tusker demons have no facial features except a twisted crown of tusks that surrounds their ravening maw.
-Although they usually follow gnoll commands, tuskers in lethe (see the Demons section) are prone to violent outbursts and charge at anything that moves-enemies and allies alike.
+Although they usually follow gnoll commands, tuskers in lethe (see the Demons section) are prone to violent outbursts and charge at anything that moves—enemies and allies alike.

 #### Gnoll Languages